PlanB-Network/bitcoin-educational-content/docs/course_documentation.md

 ## Markdown course files

 Markdown files contain the written course and must be placed in the course folder.
-Additionnaly, since it is language-specific, the language code used to name it will reflect the language used in the file.
+Additionally, since it is language-specific, the language code used to name it will reflect the language used in the file.
 These files MUST respect precise formatting rules to be properly rendered on our website (cf. [course formatting section](#Course formatting rules)).
 You can either read our [tutorial](008%20DB%20x%20PBN/PlanB%20Network.md) on our website or our [documentation page](./content-translation-process.md), if you want to learn more about the translation process.

 Let's start describing a markdown course file.
 Here again we'll used the beginning of btc101's `es.md` file as an example: